HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

     Kuba](https://mathematica.stackexchange.com/a/191718/1507) with an implicit
     MIT license.

-## Creating a full GEVP
+## Creating a full correlator matrix

 ### Interface to numerical code

 So far we only have functions that generate a list of HDF5 dataset names that will yield a single correlation function.
-We of course want to build a full GEVP (with multiple correlators) and then many of these GEVPs.
+We of course want to build a full correlator matrix (with multiple correlators) and then many of these correlator matrices.
 This means that we will have the following independent variables describing the correlators:

 - All total momenta $\vec d$ for given $\vec d^2$ (and not just total momentum
   $\vec d^2$)
 - Irrep
 - Irrep rows
-- GEVP row and column (operator ids & relative momenta $\vec q_i$)
+- Correlator matrix row and column (operator ids & relative momenta $\vec q_i$)

 The nature of the operator and the relative momenta shall be passed down into the analysis.
 This can be done with the meta data notation that Markus has